Canadian Housing Statistics Program (CHSP)

 Data sources and methodology

-At this time, the Canadian Housing Statistics Program (CHSP) data file consists of a complete list of residential properties and residential property owners in the provinces of British Columbia, Ontario, Nova Scotia and New Brunswick, with varying data vintages to the extent that data have been made available by data providers.
+At this time, the CHSP data file consists of a complete list of residential properties and residential property owners in the provinces of Nova Scotia, New Brunswick, Ontario and British Columbia, with varying data vintages to the extent that data have been made available by data providers.

 This methodology type does not apply to this statistical program.